igrishaev/farseer/README.md

    :stub/handlers {...}})
 ~~~

-In the example above, defined the handlers such that the methods
+In the example above, we defined the handlers such that the methods
 `:user/get-by-id` and `:math/sum` would always return the same response.

-Now, to
-run a server out from this config, there is the macro `with-stub`:
+To run a server out from this config, there is the macro `with-stub`:

 ~~~clojure
 (stub/with-stub config